 Tricladida | 1 | 1 | 1 | |

-Nearly half of the species of the cave fauna of Greece are Greek endemics.
-Obligate cavernicolous species (troglobionts/stygobionts) represent 22.4% of the cave fauna and the vast majority are steno-endemic.
-Only 13 species are not endemic to Greece
+Nearly half of the species in the cave fauna of Greece are Greek endemics.
+Obligate cavernicolous species (troglobionts/stygobionts) represent 19,5% of the cave fauna, and the vast majority are steno-endemic.
+Only 14 species are not endemic to Greece

-The majority of the species found in the caves of Greece have not been evaluated either for the IUCN Red List (85.0%) or the GR Red Data Book (85.9%).
-The adequately evaluated groups are bats, orthopterans, and mollusks.
-Only 9 out of the 192 obligate cavernicolous species have been evaluated.
+The majority of the species found in the caves of Greece have not been evaluated either for the IUCN Red List (81.4%) or the GR Red Data Book (85.4%).
+The adequately evaluated groups are bats, orthopterans, and molluscs.
+Only nine out of the 100 obligate cavernicolous species have been evaluated.

-Only 7.0% of the cavernicolous species (mostly Dolichopoda cave crickets and Bats) is protected according to the European and the National legal framework!
+Only 4.7% of the cavernicolous species (mostly Dolichopoda cave crickets and bats) is protected according to the European and national legal framework!
 No obligate cavernicolous species are legally protected.

 According to the Greek Archaeological Law, all caves associated with ancient human uses are considered protected.

-Only 20 caves are namely protected under the Greek environmental legislation.
-About 305 (55.2%) of the caves cited in the CFG database are situated within Natura 2000 sites (SPA’s and/or Sci’s).
-In addition, 69 caves (12.3 %) are situated within Wildlife Refuges.
+Only 20 caves are namely protected under Greek environmental legislation.
+About 426 (55.6%) of the caves cited in the CFG database are situated within Natura 2000 sites (Sci’s and/or SPA’s).
+In addition, 93 caves (11.9 %) are situated within Wildlife Refuges.

-For more insights and code behind the analysis visit our GitHub Page.
+For more insights and the code behind the analysis, visit our GitHub Page: